-For a given sRNA locus, 21-24 nt sequences were retrieved from each infected sample alignment bam file for target prediction on transcripts of the wheat cv.
+sRNA Target Prediction: Identification and Validation of Candidate Wheat Transcripts Repressed During Fungal Infection on transcripts of the wheat cv.
 Chinese Spring (the only wheat genotype for which the draft genome sequence was available at the time of the study).
 Here we used sRNA target prediction criteria similar to those utilized in the previously published study (Weiberg et al., 2013).
-This identified a total of 262 sRNAs, with 140 of which having unique sequences and 122 others falling into 43 sequence related groups (Table S4), that were computationally predicted to target 737 wheat transcripts (Table S5).
-Majority of these sRNAs were 21 nt long and displayed a bias towards uridine in their 5' termini (Figure S5), features characteristic of functional sRNAs capable of directing cleavage or translational silencing of the corresponding target mRNAs.
+This identified a total of 262 sRNAs, with 140 of which having unique sequences and 122 others falling into 43 sequence related groups (Supplementary Table S6), that were computationally predicted to target 737 wheat transcripts (Supplementary Table S7).
+Majority of these sRNAs were 21 nt long and displayed a bias toward uridine in their 5' termini (Supplementary Figure S5), features characteristic of functional sRNAs capable of directing cleavage or translational silencing of the corresponding target mRNAs.